-- The internal finished floor level of any part of a ground floor apartment and/or private open space is not to be more than 0.9m below existing ground level at the building line. - 9 Where the internal finished floor level of a ground floor apartment and/or private open space is not more than 0.9m below the existing ground level at the building line, the ground level adjacent to the building is to be levelled to the finished floor level for a distance of 3.0m from the building line (see Figure 7C.3-2). - 10 All obstructions, such as retaining walls or fences, are to be located below a 45° control plane, drawn from the finished ground level at the building line.
-Landscaping plants may project beyond the 45° control plane (see Figure 7C.3-2).
+- 8 The internal finished floor level of any part of a ground floor apartment and/or private open space is not to be more than 0.9m below existing ground level at the building line. - 9 Where the internal finished floor level of a ground floor apartment and/or private open space is not more than 0.9m below the existing ground level at the building line, the ground level adjacent to the building is to be levelled to the finished floor level for a distance of 3.0m from the building line (see Figure 7C.3-2).